 Soaking up the thermal waters of Budapest is a popular past time, and is should be one of the things you definitely experience whilst visiting Budapest (especially during the winter months).
 The mineral rich waters are said to be effective against a variety of illnesses, although I get the impression many people just go to relax and be lazy.
-As the city was founded on thermal springs, there are many thermal baths to choose from, although I’ve only ever made it to two of them; Széchenyi in City park (Városliget) and Gellért, which is in the hotel of the same name, next to Liberty Bridge (Szabadság híd).
+As the city was founded on thermal springs, there are many thermal baths to choose from, although I’ve only ever made it to three of them; Széchenyi in City park (Városliget), Dandár, and Gellért, which is in the hotel of the same name, next to Liberty Bridge (Szabadság híd).

 I usually visit the Széchenyi baths, which have a range of indoor and outdoor pools at various temperatures, in addition to sauna’s and steam rooms.
 Unfortuantely it’s now a well established tourist attraction, which is reflected in the 5400 HUF (18 euros) entrance fee, and is probably only worth visiting if you plan to spend the day there.
 Other baths I have visited include the Gellért and Dandár thermal spas.
 Whilst the Gellért (5500 HUF) is also touristy, the main swimming pool with its Roman style pillars is a spectacular place for swimming, whereas the Dandár is smaller, quieter, and considerably cheaper (2400 HUF).